Muthuvarshini-22/Muthuvarshini-22/README.md

 - 👋 Hi, I’m @Muthuvarshini-22
-- 👀 I’m interested in full stack development.
+- 👀 I’m interested in solving problems.
-- 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on team projects and internships to expand my skills.
 - 📫 How to reach me :
     LINKEDIN [https://www.linkedin.com/in/muthuvarshini-s-679901236]/